GridSpace/grid-apps/notes.md

 * `F` warn when part > stock or cuts go outside bed
 * `F` add M03 tool feedrate support
 * `P` refactor slicing around flats w/ interpolation instead of culling
-* `P` disable topo generation when no linear xy and no depth first
+* `P` disable topo generation when no contour xy and no depth first
 * `P` store tab and camshell polys in widget.topo to minimize z on edge moves
-* `P` linear finishing is going back to z top too often
+* `P` contouring is going back to z top too often
 * `P` option to skip milling holes that would be drilled
 * `P` crossing open space check point is outside camshell before returning max z
 * `P` background worker to speculatively generate topo maps (and maybe pre-slicing)